pdhakal906/news_aggregator/README.md

 **npm start**

-Make sure the Django server is running for the React application to show the news stored in database.
+Make sure the Django server is running for the UI to show the news stored in database.

-You can periodically run the crawler to update new news.
+You can periodically run the crawler to update new news items.

-You can also delete news from the database via the Django admin panel.
+You can also delete news from the database via the **Django admin panel**.